markflemingtennis/tennis-blog/content/posts/five-strategies-for-winning-from-the-baseline.md

 ## Hit The Ball In The Court

-* An initial strategy to gain tennis competency is to consistently make as many shots in-a-row as you capable of making.
+* An initial strategy in gaining tennis competency is to consistently stroke as many shots in-a-row as you capable of making.
+*

 ## Hit To The Opponent's Weakness